 Skip to main content

-Ford has two very similar 3.5-liter V6 engines that do very different things.
-The 3.5-liter EcoBoost and PowerBoost offerings are both similar, yet dissimilar because of hybridization.
-Ford calls the new EcoBoost hybrid engine PowerBoost.
-Otherwise, they’re the same basic engines and internals, with twin-turbocharging.
+Ford has two similar 3.5-liter V6 engines that do very different things.
+The 3.5-liter EcoBoost and PowerBoost are alike yet dissimilar because of hybridization.
+Ford calls the new EcoBoost hybrid engine “PowerBoost.”
+Otherwise, they’re the same basic engines and internals with twin-turbocharging.

 Has Ford made improvements to the EcoBoost V6 engine?

 Ford upgraded the EcoBoost engine in 2017 to help eliminate carbon buildup in the intake passages and on intake valves.
-To do this it added port injection, which aids in flushing out the carbon impurities.
+To do this, the automaker added port injection, which aids in flushing out the carbon impurities.

-For turbocharger lag, it added an electrically activated wastegate valve.
-This redirects the exhaust away from the turbine wheel which aids in regulating boost.
-Peak torque came on faster now.
-Also, to increase durability and decrease chain stretch, stronger timing chains (there are two-one for each bank of cylinders) were new.
+For turbocharger lag, Ford added an electrically activated wastegate valve.
+It redirects the exhaust away from the turbine wheel, helping regulate boost.
+Peak torque came faster now.
+Also, to increase durability and decrease chain stretch, stronger timing chains (two — one for each bank of cylinders) were new.
 Ford increased the compression to 10.5:1.

-Since then the 3.5-liter EcoBoost has continued to be a strong performer in the F-150 and other Ford and Lincoln models.
+Since then, the 3.5-liter EcoBoost has remained a strong performer in the F-150 and other Ford and Lincoln models.
 But everything is going electric, and to capitalize on that transition, Ford began developing a hybrid version of the V6.

 So, what is PowerBoost?

-In 2021 Ford added a 35-kW electric motor in conjunction with the EcoBoost engine.
+In 2021, Ford added a 35-kW electric motor in conjunction with the EcoBoost engine.
 A 1.5-kWh lithium-ion battery stores the added power.
-Now called PowerBoost, combined with the 47 hp electric motor and 10-speed automatic transmission, F-150 trucks could cruise at 10 mph in electric mode only.
-Above that the internal combustion 3.5 kicks in.
+Now called PowerBoost, this hybrid engine pairs with the 47-hp electric motor and a 10-speed automatic transmission.
+It allows F-150 trucks to cruise at 10 mph in electric-only mode.
+Above that, the internal combustion 3.5-liter kicks in.

-Instantly, reporters and also previous EcoBoost owners could feel the difference the hybrid system added.
-Quicker response, smooth operation, and more torque improved the EcoBoost’s attributes.
-Now, let’s compare specs.
+Instantly, reviewers and previous EcoBoost owners could feel the difference the hybrid system added.
+Quicker response, smoother operation, and more torque improved the EcoBoost’s attributes.
+Now, let’s compare the specs.

 What are the torque differences between EcoBoost and PowerBoost?

-Both EcoBoost and PowerBoost are rated at 400 hp.
+EcoBoost and PowerBoost are rated at 400 hp.
 For comparison, so is Ford’s 5.0-liter V8.
-But the V8 has 410 lb-ft of torque.
-The EcoBoost V6 comes in with 500 lb-ft of torque, and the best figures are for the PowerBoost engine.
-It is rated at 570 lb-ft of torque.
+But the V8 produces 410 lb-ft of torque.
+The EcoBoost V6 comes in with 500 lb-ft of torque.
+But the best figures are for the PowerBoost engine, rated at 570 lb-ft of torque.

-If capacity is what you need, then the EcoBoost engine wins this category.
-It has a capacity of 14,000 lbs, versus the PowerBoost’s 12,700 lbs.
-The Ford small-block V8 comes in with 13,000 lbs as a comparison.
+If towing capacity is what you need, the EcoBoost engine wins.
+It can tow 14,000 pounds, versus the PowerBoost’s 12,700 pounds.
+The Ford small-block V8 comes in with 13,000 pounds.

-If less money at the pump is your goal, then the PowerBoost has this category.
-Mileage figures for it are 25 mpg in the City, and 26 mpg on the Highway.
-Second is the EcoBoost, with 18 mpg City and 24 mpg Highway.
+If paying less at the pump is your goal, the PowerBoost prevails.
+Its EPA-estimated gas mileage is 25 mpg in the city and 26 mpg on the highway.
+Next is the EcoBoost, achieving 18/24 mpg city/highway.

 Related